viamrobotics/docs/docs/components/motor/_index.md

 ### Stop

-Turn the power to the motor off immediately, without any gradual step down.
+Cut the power to the motor immediately, without any gradual step down.

 {{< tabs >}}
 {{% tab name="Python" %}}